 Friday Apr 15th 2022, 0600-1800

 Corduroy Wash to just outside of Pine, EABO mm 139, End Segment 2.
-13 miles.

-We came to a trail named “good enough” that would take us into the west side of town, rather than following the official route that bypassed town and required some backtracking.
+We came to a trail named “Good Enough” that would take us into the west side of town, rather than following the official route that bypassed town and required some backtracking.
 Promise of a huge, hot breakfast demanded an immediate reroute.
-Good enough quickly dumped us into neighborhoods, where we saw Pines collection of humble cabins and high-roller mansions, with town elk grazing backyards with impunity.
+Good Enough was great, quickly dumping us into Pine neighborhoods.
+We walked past a collection of humble cabins and high-roller mansions, with the town elk grazing backyards with impunity.
 I enjoyed seeing parts of the town that I hadn’t seen when we visited while hiking the AZT.

 We went straight to the Early Bird Cafe, where the guys ordered breakfast burritos that 925 had been hyping up since Sedona.
 I broke with tradition to get eggs hollandaise.
 Mmm… it all hit the spot.
 We’d been debating whether to get lodging for the night but options in the area were limited.
 Trail angels of past appeared to be long gone.
 I really wanted to take a shower after 7 days of dusty desert walking but reasoned that I’d at least had some creek dunkings in that time span.
 The town laundromat would suffice for washing our clothes and cleaning up a bit in the bathroom.
 There were also outlets for charging and even a hikerbox, where I found the cutest dress for changing into while the clothes washed.
 I decided to keep it and send some other things away at the nearby post office.